wix-playground/stylable-components/specs/RadioGroup/README.md

-# Radio Group
+# Radio Group and Radio Button

 The **RadioGroup** component is used to group together children and provide them with similar properties.
+Most common use case is to render **RadioButton** components under the group.

 ## Elements